lapinek/fidc-logs/README.md

 ***

-In addition, or as an alternative, you can use a command line tool for processing the output.
+In addition, or as an alternative, you can use a command-line tool for processing the output.

 For example, stringified JSON can be processed with [jq](https://stedolan.github.io/jq/tutorial/).
 The following command will filter the logs content by presence of the "exception" key, or by checking if the nested "logger" property is populated with a script reference; then, it will limit the presentation to "logger", "message", "timestamp", and "exception" keys: